iamkirankumaryadav/PowerBI/README.md

 ### Calculated Columns

-- Calculated columns refers to entire `Table` or `Column`
+- Calculated columns refer to the entire `Table` or `Column`
-- Calculated columns generates fixed values for each `Row`
+- Calculated columns generate fixed values for each `Row`
 - The values are visible within tables in a `Data View`
 - Calculated columns understand `Row Context`
-- Calculated columns are typically use for `Filtering` data.
+- Calculated columns are typically used for `Filtering` data.
-- Calculated columns are stored in the memory and consumes memory.
+- Calculated columns are stored in the memory and consume memory.
 - Calculated columns are useless for creating any numerical values or aggregations (`SUM`, `AVERAGE`, `COUNT`, etc.)

-`Note` : Do not use calculated columns for aggregation formulas or for the values to be used for visualizations.
+`Note`: Do not use calculated columns for aggregation formulas or for the values to be used for visualizations.

 ### Measures

 - Measures are `DAX` formulas used to generate new calculated values at run time.
 - Measures references entire table or column.
-- Measures are not visible as column in a table.
+- Measures are not visible as columns in a table.
 - Measures are only visible within the visualizations in the reports.
 - Measures are evaluated based on `Filter Context`
-- Measures are recalculated when the fields or filters around them changes.
+- Measures are recalculated when the fields or filters around them change.
 - Measures are useful for creating any numerical or aggregated values.

 ### Evaluation Context

-- `Filter` or `Row` context tells `DAX` exactly how to Evaluate | Calculate `Measures` and `Calculated Columns` in Data Model.
+- `Filter` or `Row` context tells `DAX` exactly how to Evaluate | Calculate `Measures` and `Calculated Columns` in the Data Model.

 <table>
   <tr><th>Filter Context</th><th>Row Context</th></tr>
   <tr><td>Filters the tables in the data model.</td><td>Iterates through the rows in a table.</td></tr>
-  <tr><td>DAX created filter context when dimensions are added in row, column, slicers or filters in a report.</td><td>DAX creates row context when you add a calculated columns to your data model.</td></tr>
+  <tr><td>DAX created filter context when dimensions are added in rows, columns, slicers or filters in a report.</td><td>DAX creates row context when you add a calculated column to your data model.</td></tr>
-  <tr><td>CALCULATE can be used to create or modify existing filter context.</td><td>Iterator functions (SUMX, MAXX, RANKX, etc) use row context to evaluate row level calculations.</td></tr>
+  <tr><td>CALCULATE can be used to create or modify existing filter context.</td><td>Iterator functions (SUMX, MAXX, RANKX, etc.) use row context to evaluate row-level calculations.</td></tr>
-  <tr><td>Filter context only propagates from One side to Many side of a relationship.</td><td>Row context do not propagates automatically through table relationships (RELATED and RELATEDTABLE functions are used for propagation)</td></tr>
+  <tr><td>Filter context only propagates from One side to Many sides of a relationship.</td><td>Row context does not propagate automatically through table relationships (RELATED and RELATED TABLE functions are used for propagation)</td></tr>
 </table>

 ### Data Preview